1978 San Diego Chargers season: Schedule

-Note: Intra-division opponents are in bold text.

 Game summaries

-Week 1
+Week 1: at Seattle Seahawks

 Rookie wide receiver John Jefferson had a successful debut as the Chargers won their opener.
-Two of Jefferson's three receptions went for touchdowns, and the Chargers led 17-13 after three quarters.
-A fumbled snap by Seattle quarterback Jim Zorn then gave San Diego a golden chance to increase their lead, but Fouts was picked off in the end zone when he looked for Jefferson once more.
+Two of Jefferson's three receptions went for touchdowns, and the Chargers led 17–13 after three quarters.
+A fumbled snap by Seattle quarterback Jim Zorn then gave San Diego a chance to increase their lead, but Fouts was picked off in the end zone when he looked for Jefferson once more.
 Seattle soon reached a 1st and 10 at the Charger 45, whereupon defensive tackle Gary "Big Hands" Johnson made his first career interception, picking off an ill-advised cross-field pass from Zorn and running it back 52 yards for the game's crucial touchdown.
 By the time Seattle scored again, only 6 seconds remained.

-Week 2
+Week 2: vs. Oakland Raiders

 San Diego began on the front foot, seeing a short Benirschke field goal blocked before Pat Curran opened the scoring when he grabbed a deflected Fouts pass in the end zone.
-Oakland soon tied the scores, but a pair of Hank Bauer runs put the Chargers up 20-7 early in the 4th quarter (Benirschke missed the extra point after the first of these).
+Oakland soon tied the scores, but a pair of Hank Bauer runs put the Chargers up 20–7 early in the 4th quarter (Benirschke missed the extra point after the first of these).
 Ken Stabler had been kept in check up to this point, throwing three interceptions, including two snagged by Glen Edwards on consecutive 3rd quarter attempts.
 However, he threw his second touchdown of the game with 8:26 to play, then led his team to a 2nd and 10 at the San Diego 14 with 10 seconds to play.

 From there, Oakland won the game with the controversial "Holy Roller" touchdown.

-Week 3
+Week 3: at Denver Broncos

 A strong 2nd quarter proved insufficient for the Chargers.
-They trailed 7-0 early in the 2nd, when Dan Fouts hit Charlie Joiner for 42 yards down to the Denver 13.
+They trailed 7–0 early in the 2nd, when Dan Fouts hit Charlie Joiner for 42 yards down to the Denver 13.
 An interception foiled that threat, but Fouts rebounded with consecutive touchdown drives, scoring himself on the first and hitting Jefferson from 20 yards for the second.
-San Diego led 14-7 at the break, and it was still 14-13 late in the game.
+San Diego led 14–7 at the break, and it was still 14–13 late in the game.
 However, Rick Upchurch returned a punt 75 yards for the winning score with 3:17 on the clock.
 Denver then stopped the Chargers on downs and added an insurance touchdown.